-PhD in Counseling Psychology and Applied Human Development
+PhD in Counseling Psychology & Applied Human Development

-The Doctor of Philosophy (PhD) program in Counseling Psychology and Applied Human Development (CPAHD) in the Wheelock College of Education & Human Development at Boston University prepares students to be leaders in the field of counseling psychology and the interdisciplinary field of applied human development.
+The Doctor of Philosophy (PhD) program in Counseling Psychology & Applied Human Development (CPAHD) at Boston University Wheelock College of Education & Human Development prepares students to be leaders in the field of counseling psychology and the interdisciplinary field of applied human development.
 It focuses on the use of evidence-based practices to promote optimal development for children, youth, and young adults in diverse settings.
 Following a scientist-practitioner model of training, key aspects of our program include preparing our graduates to:

 Students in both specialization areas receive training in two core areas of study: 1) psychological foundations of behavior and 2) research methods and data analysis.
 Applied Human Development students also receive additional training in a specialization-specific research/applied experience, while Counseling Psychology receive training in counseling psychology foundations and applied psychological practice.